Mental Health Facilities Clackamas County, OR

 Kellogg Creek

-Kellogg Creek is a mental health treatment center in Clackamas County, OR, located at 4199 Se King Road, 97222 zip code area.
+Kellogg Creek is a mental health facility in Clackamas County, OR, located at 4199 Se King Road, 97222.
 Kellogg Creek provides residential treatment.
-Kellogg Creek offers individual psychotherapy, behavior modification and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
+Kellogg Creek provides group therapy, cognitive behavioral therapy and behavior modification to adults, young adults and seniors 65 or older.
 Kellogg Creek also supports people with serious mental illness, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
-Additional services at Kellogg Creek consist of court-ordered outpatient treatment, psychosocial rehabilitation services and case management.
+Some other services available at Kellogg Creek include psychosocial rehabilitation services, court-ordered outpatient treatment and case management.

 Learn More